sillsdev/khmer-character-specification/specification.md

 *   [U+17C1] [U+17B8]		ប <mark style="background-color:#BFBFBF">េ ី</mark>		> បេី	**<font color="red">invalid sequence</font>**
 *   [U+17B8] [U+17C1]		ប <mark style="background-color:#BFBFBF">ី េ</mark>		 > បីេ	**<font color="red">invalid sequence</font>**

+A takeaway here is that two vowels should never be considered as a valid sequence; therefore, the rendering engine should not render them identically.
+Dotted circles are needed when invalid sequences are used.

 #### 7.4.7.
 Similar Subscripts

 This is the case of identical subscript.
 The users do not see any different in the outlook of these two.